MichaelAyles/michaelayles-github-io/blog/kidoom/featured.md

 > Community coverage of the creative technical achievement

 **[Hacker News Discussion](https://news.ycombinator.com/item?id=46051449)**
-> #1 trending for nearly 24 hours with 500+ comments discussing the implementation
+> #1 on Hacker News for nearly a full day

 ---